ucd-library/fin/docs/data-models/elastic-search.md

     this.transformService = 'es-item-transform'
   }

   // you must override this function.
-It should return true if the id or
+It should return true if the id
-  // or the types array bind to the model.
+  // to the model.
 The fin standard practice is to
   // bind a model to a root path in the ldp.
 In this case all `/item` paths
   // would bind to this model.
-  is(id, types=[]) {
+  is(id) {
     if( id.match(/^\/item\//) ) return true;
     return false;
   }